What is product analytics?

-Product metrics: Usage data that illuminates how users interact with your product or offering.
+Product usage metrics: Usage data that illuminates how users interact with your product or offering.

-Customer satisfaction: Metrics that help you understand how happy customers are with their overall experience.
+Customer satisfaction: Metrics that help you understand whether customers are happy with their overall experience.

-Roadmap progress: Data about how the product team is progressing against the plan.
+Roadmap progress: Data about how the product team is progressing against the release timeline.

-The list below includes some of the most commonly tracked metrics by product managers of SaaS products.
-If these metrics do not fit your product or offering, use the suggestions as inspiration and identify others that will suit your needs better.
+Below are some examples of the most commonly tracked product metrics in each category to help you get started.
+If these metrics do not fit your product or offering, use these examples as inspiration to identify others that will suit your needs better.